MetanoKid/coding-scars/_drafts/log-window-1.md

 MVVM stands for [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel){:target="_blank"} and it's an architectural pattern that helps separate the UI development (the `View`) from the program logic its data (the `Model`).
 The ViewModel is kind of a _converter_ from the `Model` to the `View` representation (it handles the _presentation logic_).

+In other words, the `Model` is connected with the `ViewModel` which is connected to the `View`.
+Whenever the `Model` changes, the `ViewModel` notices and notifies the `View` to update accordingly.
+When the user interacts with the `View`, the `ViewModel` is modified which, in turn, ends up in an update of the `Model`.

 How does this affect us?
 Well, first of all, let's understand which one of them maps to which concept in our program.

 ## Model